jnidzwetzki/pg-lock-tracer/README.md

 ```

 ## PostgreSQL Build
-The software is tested with PostgreSQL versions 12, 13, 14, and 15.
+The software is tested with PostgreSQL versions 14, 15, 16, 17, and 18.
 In order to be able to attach the _uprobes_ to the functions, they should not to be optimized away (e.g., inlined) during the compilation of PostgreSQL.
 Otherwise errors like `Unable to locate function XXX` will occur when `pg_lock_tracer` is started.

-It is recommended to compile PostgreSQL with following CFLAGS: `CFLAGS="-ggdb -Og -g3 -fno-omit-frame-pointer"`.
+It is recommended to compile PostgreSQL with the following CFLAGS: `CFLAGS="-ggdb -Og -g3 -fno-omit-frame-pointer"`.

 `pg_lw_lock_trace` uses [USDT probes](https://www.postgresql.org/docs/current/dynamic-trace.html).
 Therefore, PostgreSQL has to be compiled with `--enable-dtrace` to use this script.